-Agencies should communicate with the following persons at the time they are first aware of the PID and/or allegations comprising the PID:
+Agencies should communicate with the following persons at the time they are first aware of the PID:

 - 1. the PID maker at or after the time they make their initial disclosure - 2. the subject of the disclosure at the time the allegations are disclosed to them, and - 3. other persons such as witnesses and the investigator at the time they participate in the process.